Overview

 Commission Tracking & Payment

-- View commission amount on each itinerary
+- View commission amount on each Journey

 - Based on agency commission rate